S2000Erwin/labyrinth/README.md

 This shows the pattern matching capability of Stanza language (or FP languages in general).

 The code below is the first version.
 An empty Vector is made and then populated by for...loop.
-Even though Stanza is emploted, its full power of Functional Programming is not exploited.
+Even though Stanza is employed, its full power of Functional Programming is not exploited.

     defn extract (lab : Labyrinth, func : String -> True|False, candidates : Tuple<String>|False):
         val v = Vector<String>()